“The Best (little) Space Settlement Conference on Earth”

 WHAT IS CITIES IN SPACE?

 The Cities in Space Student Conference and Competition is an initiative of STEAMSPACE Education Outreach®.
 STEAMSPACE is a 501(c)3 nonprofit organization which supports inclusive best practices for all youth globally and the integration of Science, Technology, Engineering, Art, Math, and Space Education.
-The STEAMSPACE Education Fund is a component fund of the Austin Community Foundation, a 501(c)3 public charitable organization.
+The STEAMSPACE Education Fund is under STEAMSPACE Education Outreach as a 501(c)3.
 For more information about STEAMSPACE and Cities in Space, please visit our website at www.steam-space.org.